 If you have ever contemplated the question, “Is my kid too busy?” there is a strong chance that the answer is yes.
-With the current expectations and pressures of modern family life it is all to easy to get caught up in the act of filling every moment of your child’s life with a sport, lesson or other sort of “enrichment activity”.
+With the current expectations and pressures of modern family life, it is all too easy to get caught up in the act of filling every moment of your child’s life with a sport, lesson, or another sort of “enrichment activity”.
 But how do you know when you have crossed the line?

 Is your kid too busy?

 I long for the days of riding my bike for hours on end in the neighborhood, my mother not quite sure where I was exactly and no cell phone in my pocket to be located.

 Today, our kids have schedules packed with soccer practice, tutoring, band practice, and more.

 There is a strong chance that your kid is too busy but hasn’t expressed it to you outright but may be showing some telling signs.

 The best advice is to try to get in front of it before your kid experiences burnout and is no longer getting the added benefit of a few carefully selected extra-curricular activities.